Eschatologue/CM_wiki/docs/character-creation/quickstart.md

 # Creating your Character
 This D&D campaign setting uses the same rulings as what you would find in other settings with minor additions and modifications.
 On a notable note, it uses combinations of 5th Edition ruling and OneD&D ruling.

-## 1. Understanding The Core Principles
+## Understanding The Core Principles

-When creating your character, you must adhere to three core principles that apply at all times, both during roleplaying and gameplay mechanics.
+When creating your character, you must adhere to three core principles that apply at all times, both during roleplaying and gameplay.

 ### Team Cooperation